TrafficGuard/typedai/src/routes/DOCS.md

 # Fastify API routes

+# Route registration

+All routes must be registered in src/routes/routeRegistry.ts

 ## Sending responses

 Regular 2xx responses sending an object must use `reply.sendJSON(responseObject)` so there is type checking from the schema